Mark Dvoretsky: Biography

 Dvoretsky was born in Moscow in 1947.
 He learnt chess when he was around 5 or 6 years old.
 However, he started to study chess seriously and participate in tournaments only when he was in the fifth grade.
 Before that he had a different interest – mathematics.
 One day his math teacher was changed, and he found the new teacher boring.
 He subsequently lost his interest in math and moved towards chess.
 He was 11–12 years old when he enrolled in a chess club in Moscow.
 He was awarded the International Master title in 1975, and for a time he was widely regarded as the strongest IM in the world.
 This was due to a number of excellent results: he was Moscow Champion in 1973, finished equal fifth in a strong Soviet Championship in 1974, and won the Wijk aan Zee B group tournament of 1975 by a clear point and a half.
 Along with another creditable finish at the USSR Championship of 1975, the results were an indication that he was already of grandmaster strength.

 However, for personal reasons he opted not to remain an active player and instead followed his urge to become a chess trainer.
-This was something he had tried out and enjoyed while studying at Moscow University, and he quickly gained a reputation for transforming serious, hard-working 2200 (Elo) players into grandmasters.
+This was something he had tried out and enjoyed while studying at Moscow University, and he quickly gained a reputation for transforming serious, hard-working 2200 rated players into grandmasters.
 Similarly, it was said that established grandmasters could become champions under his tutelage, and his student register soon incorporated many of the chess greats.
 Garry Kasparov, Viswanathan Anand, Veselin Topalov, Evgeny Bareev, Joël Lautier and Loek van Wely are among the players who benefited from his coaching.
 Aleksey Dreev, Nana Alexandria, Viorel Bologan, Ernesto Inarkiev, Alexander Motylev were some of his other great students.
 Valery Chekhov, Artur Yusupov, Sergei Dolmatov and Maxim Dlugy went on to become Junior World Champions after receiving training from him.